mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 244 - Incomplete Error information/readme.md

 [X] Semi-Automatic

 This is a semantic smell.
-You can warn the developers on error texts that do not include variables.
+You can warn the developers on error texts that don't include variables.

 # Tags 🏷️